CPI 2013-2014 New Scholars Grant Competition

 - Are the effects of family background on educational performance and achievement increasing (and if so why)?

-- How well has the "safety net" performed in the economic downturn?
+- How well has the "safety net" performed in the wake of the economic downturn?

-- How has the downturn affected the labor market, demographic processes, attitudes and beliefs, and other outcomes in the United States?
+- What are the lasting effects of the Great Recession on the labor market, demographic processes, attitudes and beliefs, and other outcomes in the United States?

 - How is the structure of residential segregation changing and what accounts for such change?